spiraldb/alp/README.md

 ## Bit-packing

-Neither variant packs bits: both leave you integers narrow enough to pack, which is where the bytes are actually saved.
-The [bit-packing section of the docs][bit-packing] walks through both variants end to end — which array to pack, at which width, and how to decode what comes back — using [fastlanes], which does the packing.
-[Vortex] cascades the whole thing, ALP included.
+Result of ALP and ALP-RD requires bitpacking to actually save space by themselves both variants only prepare the data for further compression.
+The [bit-packing section of the docs][bit-packing] walks through both variants end to end.

 ## Benchmarks